jimbrig/JimsObsidianVault/README.md

 > [!ABOUT]
 > Knowledge Management for Technical Architects

+## Backgrouond

+[[Note taking]] is *building a relationship with a future version of yourself.* Notes record facts, quotes, ideas, events, and much more so they can eventually be used to make better decisions, create more interesting content, or find solutions to problems.

+## Organization is Hard

+The more precisely we know what to use a piece of information for, the more easily we can organize it.

+The problem is, we put things into notes _because_ we don't know what we'll use them for.
+You write down a quote from a book because you could eventually use it in 1,000 different ways.
+You could use it to help you make a decision, or write an essay, or lift a friend’s spirit when they’re going through a tough time (and you might use it for all three).
+Same thing for writing down notes from a meeting, or thoughts about a new person you met.

 ## Features

 - [[AI]] assisted content creation using the [[Obsidian]] [[Community Plugins|Community Plugins]]: [[Text Generator Plugin]] and [[GPT Plugin]].